mathewritter/WeBlog-for-Sitecore-XM/README.md

-# WeBlog #
+# WeBlog for Sitecore XM #

-A blog module for Sitecore.
+A blog module for Sitecore XM.

 > :warning: The original WeBlog is no longer being developed or maintained.
-This is a fork.

 ## Features ##